Bipolar Disorder

 Omega-3 Fatty Acids

-Some research suggests omega-3 supplements (fish oil) may help as an add-on treatment, particularly for the depressive phase.
+Some evidence suggests omega-3s (fish oil) may help as add-on to medication.
+Use 1-3 grams daily of EPA/DHA combined.
 Not a substitute for medication.
+Check with doctor about interactions.

 Note: Home remedies may help relieve symptoms but are not substitutes for medical treatment.
 Consult a healthcare provider before trying any new remedy, especially if you have underlying health conditions.